Trump pulling out of pact that discounted foreign postal deliveries

 The National Association of Manufacturers called the agreement "outdated" and said it "contributes significantly to the flood of counterfeit goods and dangerous drugs that enter the country from China."

-(Additional reporting by Chuck Mikolajczak and Jeffrey Dastin; Editing by Susan Thomas and Grant McCool)
+(Additional reporting by Chuck Mikolajczak and Jeffrey Dastin and by Philip Wen in Beijing; Editing by Susan Thomas and Grant McCool)